Electron-hole liquid in biological tissues under ultra high dose rate ionizing radiation: EHL with recombination

 \section{EHL with recombination}

 While the criterion of Eq. (\ref{eq:flash}) is given in terms of dose, it is a general perception that the UHDR effects are defined by the dose rates $\dot{D}$.
-Our resolution here is that the dose of Eq. (\ref{eq:flash}) was derived assuming zero recombination.
-In reality, some recombination does take place, which may impose additional restrictions on the UHDR criterion.
-One relevant restriction is readily established based on qualitative arguments as follows.
+Our approach here is that the dose of Eq. (\ref{eq:flash}) can be expressed in terms of $\dot{D}$ when recombination in EHL is taken into account.

 Tacitly assuming zero recombination in deriving Eq. (\ref{eq:flash}) implies that, in the very beginning of radiation exposure, the recombination time $\tau _0$ is long enough to allow charge accumulation rather than depletion under charge generation rate $g$ related to the dose rate as $g=2\rho\dot{D}/I$.
 Following the standard kinetic analysis we present the recombination driven decrease in carrier concentration as $n=n_0\exp(-t/\tau _0)$, i. e. recombination rate